herepete/herepete/README.md

 ### Hi there 👋

+### Please see various project i have worked on here the big one (and the most fun) is the Football manager Repo's

 <!--
 **herepete/herepete** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.